An entropy stable discontinuous Galerkin method for the spherical thermal shallow water equations: Continuous thermal shallow water equations

 \section{Continuous thermal shallow water equations}

 In this section we introduce the TRSW on the surface of a spherical geometry and derive the continuous properties that our numerical scheme should discretely mimic.
-While much of this analysis exists in the literature \citep{eldred2019quasi} we include it here to aid the exposition of our discrete proofs.
+While much of this analysis exists in the literature \cite{eldred2019quasi} we include it here to aid the exposition, and the analysis performed in this paper.